farkmarnum/check-laundry/README.md

 STATION_ID=<the laundry station ID, your choice>
 ```

+You'll also want to configure the Pi to wait for network on boot.
+You can do this by running `sudo raspi-config` and then "System Options" > "Network at Boot."

+And, you'll need to set up your Pi to work with LET modem.
+Here's a [helpful guide](https://www.twilio.com/docs/iot/supersim/getting-started-super-sim-raspberry-pi-sixfab-cellular-iot-hat).

 Then, you can reboot the Pi to start the script:
 ```bash
 sudo reboot